h3/prerender-spa-plugin/README.md

         // Optional - Wait to render until a certain amount of time has passed.
         // NOT RECOMMENDED
         renderAfterTime: 5000, // Wait 5 seconds.
+        // Optional - Cancel render if it takes more than a certain amount of time
+        // useful in combination with renderAfterDocumentEvent as it will avoid waiting infinitely if the event doesn't fire
+        timeout: 20000, // Cancel render if it takes more than 20 seconds

         // Other puppeteer options.
         // (See here: https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions)